-- From a command shell, launch Vivado with the example design
+- From a command shell, launch Vivado with the example

-script is located.
+the script is

 vivado –mode tcl –source project_dfxc_vcu118.tcl

-- When the script completes, open the Vivado IDE by typing the following:
+- When the script completes, open the Vivado IDE by typing

 - Check to see if IP needs to be updated.
 Run